Jim Schulte, President and Principal

 Riter has over 30 years of residential development experience.
 Prior to co - founding McKinley Partners, Riter was a member of Mission Valley Properties where he acquired and entitled of 635 residential units for development throughout Northern California.
 Prior to joining Mission Valley Properties, he was the Vice President of Land Acquisition and Development at Catellus Residential Group(CRG).
 From 1997 to 2000, Riter built CRG's Northern California building division into a regional presence as a California home builder.
 Riter's experience includes residential land acquisition and development experience with Summer Hill Homes, a subsidiary of Marcus & Millichap Inc. Riter was also the Vice President of Acquisition for Southwest Diversified / Coscan (now known as Brookfield Homes) from 1990 to 1994.
 From 1984 to 1990, He was Project Controller for the Vintage Club and later transitioned to Manager of Land Acquisition for Vintage Properties a $1 .1 billion dollar mixed - use residential and commercial development company.
 Riter is a member of the Board of Directors of The Seneca Center and City Beach Inc. He received a Bachelors of Science in Business from Brigham Young University and conducted MBA studies at John F.Kennedy University.

-Rich Beck is the Senior Associate for Restore Utah where he underwrites investments, reports on the acquisition activity, and oversees the properties in an asset management role.
+Rich Beck is the Vice President of Investment and Asset Management for Restore Utah where he underwrites investments, reports on the acquisition activity, and oversees the properties in an asset management role.
 Rich’s background includes experience in the real estate and financial services industries.
 Prior to joining the team, Rich worked for Orion Management Group where he managed the operations of a $10M real estate fund, oversaw the development of additional units, and effectively listed several apartment complexes.
 Rich holds a B.A. in Business Management from the Marriott School at Brigham Young University and is a candidate for his Master in Real Estate Development from the David Eccles School of Business at the University of Utah.

 Jon Neviaser, General Manager